MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-view-table-data.md

 ---

 # Viewing Table Data
 For developers, administrators, and support personnel, it can be useful to view and inspect records and data in tables of the tenant database, particularly when debugging or troubleshooting.
-To support this need, you can run table objects in the [!INCLUDE[d365fin_md](includes/d365fin_md.md)] Web client.
+To support this need, you can view table objects in the [!INCLUDE[d365fin_md](includes/d365fin_md.md)] Web client.

--   In a production environment, administrators and support can run a table directly from the client by appending the URL in the browser.
+-   In a production environment, administrators and support can view a table directly from the client by appending the URL in the browser.

--   In a development environment, in addition to running a table directly from the client, developers can launch a table automatically when they publish/debug an AL project from Visual Studio.
+-   In a development environment, in addition to viewing a table directly from the client, developers can view a table automatically when they publish/debug an AL project from Visual Studio.

 > [!NOTE]
 > The table appears as read-only in the client, so modifications cannot be made.